tymyrddin/red-escalation/source/docs/payloads/types.md

     2.2 Connect to listener on target from attack machine
 ```

+## Netcat bind shell

+To obtain a bind shell on a target where there is already a listener waiting on a chosen port of the target:

+    # nc <target-ip> <chosen-port>

-## Examples
+## Netcat reverse shell

-### Netcat shells

 Starting a `netcat` listener on Linux for receiving from a reverse shell of the target:

     # nc -lvnp <port-number>

-To obtain a bind shell on a target where there is already a listener waiting on a chosen port of the target:

-    # nc <target-ip> <chosen-port>
+## Stabilising netcat shells

 Stabilise a `netcat` shell on Linux systems: